damianof/large-scale-apps-sample-project/README.md

 # large-scale-apps-sample-project
-Companion Vue with TypeScript project the the "Large Scale Apps with Vue and TypeScript" book
+Companion Vue with TypeScript project the the book [Large Scale Apps with Vue and TypeScript]( https://leanpub.com/large-scale-apps-with-vue-and-typescript "Large Scale Apps with Vue and TypeScript")